Shadan-Jamal/Sample-Calculator/README.md

 # Sample-Calculator
-Calculator project that demonstrates the use of basic arithmetic operations Live Domain - https://sample-calci.netlify.app/
+Calculator project that demonstrates the use of basic arithmetic operations.

+Live Domain - https://sample-calci.netlify.app/